sketchbuch/obsidian-knowledge-base/Software/Apps/Obsidian.md

 # Obsidian

-Information collected about [Obsidian](https://obsidian.md/), the application this kb is designed to be used in.
+Information collected about [Obsidian](https://obsidian.md/), the application this Knowledge Base is designed to be used in.

 ---